 Before you read on, you may want to get my FREE self-acupressure guide.
 It will not only teach you how to accept your body, but will also relieve tension and get you to sleep sooner & deeper!
 I promise, you’ll love it!

-Here’s 10 ways you can develop acceptance for your body
+Here’s 10 ways you can develop gratitude & acceptance for your body

-1. Consider the body’s amazing capacity to heal
+1. Consider your body’s amazing capacity to heal

 Most of our standard healthcare is focused on pathology.
 Fear of disease should not be your motivation for keeping your body well.
 Deep love and respect should be your motivation.
 To help you develop respect for your body, consider it’s amazing ability to maintain balance and heal.

-Our immune system rushes to our aid whenever we have a cut or there’s a foreign microscopic invader.
-It’s runs on autopilot to keep your heart beating, breath moving, and temperature stable.
+Your body employs the immune system to rush to our aid whenever we have a cut or there’s a foreign microscopic invader.
+It runs on autopilot to keep your heart beating, breath moving, and temperature stable.
 It WANTS to find balance and is always giving you clues when it’s feeling overwhelmed.

 Again, your body is amazing and is always communicating with you!
 But the mind is powerful and can easily overlook these messages and even discount them.

 If you want to accept your body as it is, you’ll need to take a good honest look at it’s condition.
 Accepting does not mean that we leave it alone though!
 Instead, we make conscious changes to give it what it needs.
 The following are typically alarm signals that the body is needing extra support: